pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Introduction

-Ray-tracing methods take a more physical approach by casting \emph{rays} around each source and modelling how the radiation propagates, i.e., is absorbed and scattered, along those rays.
-The optical depth between the source and the voxel thus determines the ionization rate inside voxels in the simulation domain.
-This approach has the potential to be more accurate and less diffusive than moment methods but is quite expensive.
-Thus, in practice, the number of sources that can be considered has been, until recent years, severely limited by the available computational power. \ray{} \citep{c2ray} and ZEUS-MP \citep{zeus} are two notable examples of ray-tracing-based codes.
-Both methods have been compared extensively \citep{comparison_1}, and the advantages of using one over the other have been shown to greatly depend on the problem and context.
-That being said, it has been argued that accurate modelling of the EoR probed with the current and upcoming 21-cm experiments will require huge simulation volumes ($\gtrsim 200$ Mpc) \citep{Iliev2014Howbig,kaur2020minimum,giri2023suppressing} and therefore encompass a large number of ionizing sources.
-Developing more efficient RT methods, especially ray-tracing-based ones, is thus highly desirable.
+Ray-tracing methods take a more physical approach by casting \emph{rays} around each source and modeling how the radiation propagates, i.e., is absorbed and scattered, along those rays.
+The photo-ionization rate occurring at any point in space is then determined by the number of absorptions between the source and said point, normally expressed as the optical depth between the source and that point.
+This approach can potentially be more accurate and less diffusive than moment methods but is quite expensive, as the cost of ray-tracing generally scales linearly with the number of radiating sources.
+Thus, in practice, the number of sources that can be considered has been, until recent years, severely limited by the available computational power. \ray{} \citep{c2ray}, \texttt{ZEUS-MP} \citep{zeus}, \texttt{CRASH} \citep{Ciardi2001CRASH}, \texttt{SPHRAY} \citep{Altay2008sphray}, \texttt{LICORNE} \citep{Semelin2007licorne}, \texttt{ART} \citep{Nakamoto2001art}, \texttt{FLASH-HC} \citep{Rijkhorst2006} are a few notable examples of ray-tracing-based codes.
+Moment and ray-tracing methods have been compared extensively \citep{comparison_1, comparison_2}.
+The main differences are due to numerical diffusion for the different treatments of the energy equation in moment-based methods and how the multi-frequency radiation is implemented.
+The advantages of using one over the other have been shown to depend greatly on the problem and context.
+That being said, by requiring huge volumes and large numbers of ionizing sources \citep{kaur2020minimum, giri2023suppressing}, developing more efficient RT methods for EoR, especially ray-tracing-based ones, is highly desirable.

 In recent years, there has been a significant surge in the use of general-purpose GPUs for numerical scientific research.
 These devices have enabled remarkable performance improvements when used to develop applications for problems that can be divided into numerous simple and independent tasks suitable for parallel processing.
 Consequently, GPU acceleration has been integrated in various astrophysics and cosmological-related tools \citep[e.g.][]{Ocvirk2016CoDa, Potter2016pkdgrav3, Racz2019StePs, sph-exa, Wang2021Photons}.
+The \texttt{ATON} \citep{Aubert2010GPU} and \texttt{EMMA} \citep{Aubert2015emma} codes are the first applications of GPU-accelerated algorithms for radiative transfer codes in the context of extra-galactic astrophysics.
+To our knowledge, this technology has not yet been imported to short-characteristic ray-tracing methods, thus making the current work a first.